asifshaikh37/Data_Analysis/Power_BI/AirBnb_Global_Performance_Dashboard/readme.md

 This dashboard demonstrates how data analytics can uncover meaningful business patterns in a global marketplace.
 Key takeaways from the analysis include the critical role of regulatory environments in shaping platform growth, the opportunity to improve cleanliness and value perception across all markets, and the strategic importance of Superhost quality programmes in driving customer satisfaction.

-The interactive design allows both executive-level overview and granular city-level analysis within a single report — making it suitable for strategic planning, market entry decisions, and host quality management.
+The interactive bookmark-driven design allows both executive-level overview and granular city-level analysis within the same report — making it suitable for strategic planning, market entry decisions, and host quality management.

 ---

-*Built with Power BI Desktop · DAX · Power Query · Data Modelling*
+*Built with Power BI Desktop · DAX · Power Query · Data Modelling · Bookmarks & Button Actions*